 Session Formats Explained

-A session is a block of time, typically 90 minutes, during which discussion centers on a particular topic.
+A session is a 90-minute block of time during which discussion centers on a particular topic.
 Sessions may utilize a variety of formats.

-- Theme forum: Smaller than plenaries and larger than concurrent sessions, theme forums include "cut-above" presentations and discussions which address the conference theme, bring together on a particular topic the various aspects of impact assessment, and examine how those aspects apply to different sectors and issues.
-Theme forums are intended to be cross-cutting and can be any format. final selection of theme forums is a competitive process.
+Theme forum: Smaller than plenaries and larger than concurrent sessions, theme forums include "cut-above" presentations and discussions which address the conference theme, bring together on a particular topic the various aspects of impact assessment, and examine how those aspects apply to different sectors and issues.
+Theme forums are intended to be cross-cutting and can be any format listed here.
+Final selection of theme forums is a competitive process.
 The theme forums accepted and listed in the preliminary program are considered tentative and will not be confirmed for the final program until a final review based on additional criteria.
 Theme forums are open or by invitation.